seifzellaban/seifzellaban/README.md

 # 💫 About Me:
 Hello! 👋 I'm Seif Zakaria, a Computer Science student at Ain Shams University who's passionate about building bridges between tech and people.
 Currently leading HR at the Open Source Community, I combine my love for MERN stack development and Next.js with strong community leadership.
 I'm always excited about exploring new technologies, especially LLMs, while helping others grow in their tech journey.
-When I'm not coding or managing teams, you'll find me mentoring and fostering community growth.
+When I'm not coding or managing teams, you'll find me playing gta online or trying not to think of that bug.

 ## 🌐 Socials: